German Language and Cultures

-A student who comes to Cal Poly with limited or no experience in German should begin with German 101.
+Students who come to Cal Poly with limited or no experience in German should begin with German 101.
 All other students should contact Professor Anderson to discuss the appropriate placement.

 The German Minor

 Students interested in pursuing the increasingly popular German Minor should also contact Professor Anderson.
-Students who study abroad in a German-speaking country have found fulfillment of the German Minor requirements to be quite manageable, as have students who remain in California.
-The German Minor consists of four courses (German 233 and three approved electives at the 300-level or above) after completion of first- and second-year German.
+Students who study abroad in a German-speaking country have found fulfillment of the German Minor requirements to be quite manageable, as have students who remain in San Luis Obispo.
+The German Minor consists of three approved electives at the 300-level or above after completion of first- and second-year German.

 In addition to our major-specific exchanges, Cal Poly students can choose from several study abroad programs of various durations.
 The CSU year-long program in Tübingen is an excellent option for students interested primarily in German language and culture.
 Students interested in studying abroad for an academic quarter have had great success with the USAC program in Lüneburg.
 Visit the study abroad office or contact Professor Anderson to discuss the various options.